 With a petition to have spin-off series with Captain Pike reaching 28K signatures (as of this writing), it’s safe to say that a large group of fans fell in love with Anson Mount’s character and his interpretation of him.
 And the supporting Enterprise crew isn’t bad at all.

 Number One (Rebecca Romjin) absolutely kills it and is an instant fan-favorite.
-I love how they managed to keep that 60s look while also making her a very strong character.
+I love how they managed to keep that 60s look while also making her a solid character.
 And Spock is… well…

 Spock is a very well-established character.
 Michael Burnham is a very new character, who’s also his sister.
 How do you merge the two?
 Would you have done it better?

-The writers went to astronomical lengths to calculate why Spock wouldn’t have at least mentioned his sister throughout the span of the Original Series.
+The writers went to astronomical lengths to calculate why Spock wouldn’t have at least mentioned his sister throughout the Original Series.

 Keeping Up with Michael